 Sleeping in Boston Airport Overnight

-Boston Airport technically stays open 24-hours, but the Security checkpoints for each terminal close nightly.
-Travellers staying the night at the airport are required to stay in the pre-Security, public area.
-If you are already inside of the Secure areas, be prepared to be asked to leave and spend the rest of the night in the public area until security checkpoints begin opening around 4:00 AM.
+Boston Airport technically stays open 24 hours, but the Security checkpoints for each terminal close nightly.
+Travellers staying the night at the airport are required to remain on the landside/public area.
+If you are already inside of the airside areas, be prepared to be asked to leave and spend the rest of the night in the landside area until security checkpoints begin opening around 4:00 AM.

 Locations & Seating

-The pre-Security areas are not the most sleep-conducive, especially thanks to quite limited seating, cold temps, and tiled floors.
+The landside areas are not the most sleep-conducive, mainly thanks to limited seating, cold temps, and tiled floors.
 What seating does exist is likely equipped with armrests.
-You’ll likely end up trying to sleep on the floor, in which case your best scenario is finding a spot that’s away from most foot traffic.
+You’ll probably end up trying to sleep on the floor, in which case your best scenario is finding a spot away from most foot traffic.

 Here are good sleep spots that travellers have reported:

-- Terminal A, Floor 3, just before the people-mover heading to the Hilton hotel is a small, dark nook, perhaps with an art display in it.
-It does have a tile floor, so bring an extra layer for cushion.
+• Terminal A, Floor 3, just before the people-mover heading to the Hilton Hotel, is a small, dark nook, perhaps with an art display in it.
+Bring an extra layer to cushion the tile floor.

-- Terminal E has a couple armrest-free benches, particularly at the far end near the 9/11 banners.
+• Terminal E has a few armrest-free benches, particularly at the far end near the 9/11 banners.

 Rest Zones